 How long does tooth restoration last?

-It depends on the restoration you receive.
-A porcelain dental crown usually lasts 10-15 years.
-If you get composite bonding to repair a tooth, the average lifespan for that is around 3-7 years.
+How long your restoration lasts depends on the restoration type.
+A porcelain dental crown can last 10 to 15 years.
+If you get composite bonding to repair a tooth, it can last around 3 to 7 years.
 Dental implants are a restoration that will last a lifetime.
-However, you may need to replace the dental crown, bridge, or denture at some point.
+But you may need to replace the dental crown, bridge, or denture at some point.

 Is restorative dentistry worth it?

 Yes.
 Without restorative dentistry, you may be in constant pain and have trouble eating or speaking.
 In turn, this impacts how healthy your diet is and your overall quality of life.
-Some conditions in the mouth can have impacts on other parts in the body.
+Some conditions in the mouth can have an impact on other parts of the body.
 Restorative dentistry allows you to have a nutritious, varied diet and be confident in speech and public speaking.

 Do I need restorative dentistry?